MPEGGroup/HapticReferenceSoftware/doc/usage.md

 optional arguments:
-         -h,--help                                            show this help message and exit -fs,--sampling_frequency <FREQUENCY_SAMPLING>        the frequency sampling used to synthezised the output (default value is DEFAULT_FS Hz)
+         -h,--help                                            show this help message and exit -b, --binary                                         synthesize using streaming-ready binary file as input -fs,--sampling_frequency <FREQUENCY_SAMPLING>        the frequency sampling used to synthezised the output (default value is DEFAULT_FS Hz)
          --pad <PADDING>                                      add a padding on the resulting file.
 The padding provided should be in milliseconds
          --generate_ohm                                       generate an output ohm files corresponding to the file metadata